Declutter Your Inbox Like a Pro

 If you’re anything like us, you keep a ‘zero-inbox’ philosophy.
 Right?
 Yeah, right!
 As much as we try (we really do), our inbox grows every day.

 We get more emails in than we can get out.
 Sure we get a lot of sales emails trying to convince to buy the latest ‘thing’, our fair share of spam and enquiries from people looking to hire us.
-That’s before the pandemic, Black Friday and Cyber Monday teamed up to tip us all over the edge.
+That was before the pandemic, Black Friday and Cyber Monday teamed up to tip us all over the edge.

 Email is a necessary part of doing business in this modern age, but it can be a time drain, sifting through the inbox for hours at end separating the need-to-know from the I-don’t-even-remember-signing-up-to-this-email.